open-automation/switch-best-practices/README.md

 ### Private Data Abstraction

 Abstracting your primary dataset values with Private Data is helpful in many ways.
 It makes flows easier to troubleshoot and read since the syntax is much simpler: _[Job.PrivateData:Key="MIS Job Number"]_ vs _[Metadata.Text:Path="/field-list/field[2]/value",Dataset="Submit",Model="XML"]_.
+Furthemore, if you every reconfigured the origin of that metadata path (changing the order of questions on a Checkpoint, for example) all of the Metadata.Text references throughout the flow would have to be changed instead of a single time if you had mapped it to a PD key.

 If your business logic requires you to alter a value, it is much easier to overwrite PD keys than it is to manipulate a dataset.
 For example, let's say you route preflight files into a Checkpoint by means of a PD value of a CSR's email address.
 In this checkpoint, the CSR checks the preflights before further processing the job.
 Perhaps you give your CSRs the ability to re-assign the preflight to another CSR.
 You can simply overwrite the CSR's email PD value with the re-assigned CSR's email and route it back into the same checkpoint.